Two-Line Navigation Menu (Transparent)

 The DDP Golden Thread: Our Implementation

-We implement our curriculum intent through a cohesive 5-year journey, with the DDP as the "golden thread" connecting all learning.
+We implement our curriculum intent through a cohesive five, year journey, with the DDP as the golden thread connecting all learning.

 The DDP Journey: From Discovery to Independence